wagnerrt/space_invaders/README.md

 A text-based game inspired on classic Atari's Space Invaders.

-Some reference material on NCurse:
+Some reference material on NCurses:

 http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/